Department of Human Services SA DHSSA

 Poverty, poor health, and wellbeing are inextricably linked.
 Research consistently demonstrates that the poor are more likely to suffer ill health than well-off members of society, and behaviours that pose a risk to health and contribute to chronic disease are more prevalent among lower socio‑economic groups.

-The Department for Communities and Social Inclusion (DCSI) and the Department for Health and Ageing (DHA) will work in partnership to improve the health and wellbeing of South Australian communities, particularly those who are considered vulnerable.
+The Department of Human Services SA (DHSSA) and the Department for Health and Wellbeing (DHW) will work in partnership to improve the health and wellbeing of South Australian communities, particularly those who are considered vulnerable.
 This will be actioned through a combination of broad policies, programs, and targeted initiatives, focusing on addressing intergenerational disadvantage, improving food security for vulnerable populations, and contributing to a whole of government position and strategy related to wellbeing.

 A couple outcomes of the partnerships to date have been the 90 day project – State of Wellbeing, and development of the Atlas of six South Australian communities: Mapping the influences on community wellbeing (PDF 15MB).